easy-develop/argument-parser/README.md

 	}
 }
 ```
 That's all we need to do, just specify the input pattern and data class, and get a new instance of data class with fields updated as per values available in the array of strings.

-There are some things which should be noted here:

- - List item
- - X
+To use this library, add the JAR file available in [Releases](https://github.com/shekhar-himanshu/argument-parser-easy/releases) section to your classpath.

+Refer to javadoc for details on the API.